-Under no circumstances may gifts consist of money.
+Under no circumstances may gifts consist of money or similar instruments (such as gift cards and vouchers).
 The gifts and other benefits distributed by the Group to the same person/entity must be reconciled as far as possible to company standards (branded gifts, gift catalogue).